danielfdickinson/cupper-hugo-dfd-x/exampleSite/content/about.md

 ---
 date: "2014-04-09"
 title: "About"
+summary: "Hugo is the **world’s fastest framework for building websites**.
+It is written in Go."
 ---

 Hugo is the **world’s fastest framework for building websites**.
 It is written in Go.